Skip Navigation LinksHomeProgrammesNursingNew Zealand Diploma in Enrolled Nursing

 Shoes and skirt/trousers - approximately $200.00

-Please note that these costs are approximations, as actual costs vary from year to year dependent on supplier.
+Please note that these costs are approximations, as actual costs vary from year to year, depending on the supplier.

 State Final Examination Fees

-State Final Examinations and Registration Fees are determined by the Nursing Council of New Zealand (NCNZ).
+State Final Examinations and Registration Fees are determined by the Nursing Council of New Zealand.
 The approximate cost is $240.00 per learner (subject to change) and payable by the learner.
 This fee is paid at the time each learner registers with the NCNZ for the State Finals Examination.
-This comes into effect from the 1 January 2023.

 Top